Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 First let's imagine a scenario where we have a large balloon and just fill it with air.
 The weight acting downwards consists of the weight of the balloon plus the weight of the air inside.
 However the buoyancy force is the weight of the displaced air (which is approximately the same as the weight of the air inside the balloon, because the displaced air has the same volume, neglecting the volume of the balloon material).

-The force acting upwards = weight of displaced air ≈ weight of air inside balloon
+From Archimedes' Principle, the force acting upwards = weight of displaced air ≈ weight of air inside balloon

 Now imagine we make the balloon large so that it has a lot of space inside.